 - Vegetable oil.
 I use avocado oil because it's flavorless.
 Coconut is not okay because we are using this to mainly make north Indian recipes and the flavor would be a bit odd with coconut oil.
 Any flavorless oil like peanut or sunflower oil is okay.

 How to make the sauce:

-- Start by heating 2 tbsp vegetable oil in the Instant Pot set to low saute function.
+- Start by heating 2 tablespoon vegetable oil in the Instant Pot set to low saute function.
 Add 1 ½ pounds of the diced onions and ¼th cup of ginger garlic paste and saute for a few minutes until the onions start to soften.
-Add all of the remaining ingredients -- 1 ½ pounds diced tomatoes, ¼th cup coriander powder, 2 tsp cumin powder, 2 tsp cayenne and 2 tbsp paprika (if using) -- and give it all a good stir.
+Add all of the remaining ingredients -- 1 ½ pounds diced tomatoes, ¼th cup coriander powder, 2 teaspoon cumin powder, 2 teaspoon cayenne and 2 tablespoon paprika (if using) -- and give it all a good stir.
 I don't add salt to this sauce because you will add in salt later when you make your recipes using it.

 Put the lid on the Instant Pot and set to pressure cook for 10 minutes.
 You don't need to add any water-- the moisture in the tomatoes will be enough.

 If you are cooking this in a pressure cooker that goes on a stovetop, follow instructions above and then let the tomatoes and onions cook for six "whistles" or for 10 minutes after maximum pressure has been reached (set heat to medium-low at this point).